Saying Goodbye to Sagging Jowls: The Best Surgical and No-Knife Treatment Options

 Injecting fillers into the deeper layers of skin treats signs of aging where they are most prevalent.
 This is generally done along the marionette lines, which run from the corners of your lips to below your mouth, and in the nasolabial folds, which you can see from the corners of your mouth up to the sides of your nose.

 The longevity of fillers is influenced by multiple factors, including the area being treated and your lifestyle.
 Areas of the body that experience more movement may require more frequent filler treatments.
-You can expect basic fillers to last up to 6 months, while stronger, hyaluronic acid fillers can last up to 12 or even 18 months, depending on the brand and what part of the body they’re designed for.
+You can expect basic fillers to last up to six months, while stronger hyaluronic acid fillers can last for 12 to 18 months, depending on the brand and what part of the body they’re designed for.

 It’s worth mentioning that injections and fillers can be used to target other areas of the face as well.
 Kybella, for instance, can be used to “melt away” your double chin and provide more definition to your sagging jawline.